dillonvuong/supplyframe-challenge/README.md

 2. New undici server side fetch (possible errors here!)
 3. Gulp for sass compilation (discard in favor of WatchSass Vscode plugin because it seemed like it wasn't doing what I wanted it to do and also adds an unnecessary dependancy).
 4. Followed [this tutorial](https://www.youtube.com/watch?v=_kqN4hl9bGc&t=5s&ab_channel=TheNetNinja) in order to create custom CSS library via sass and learned about partials in sass, breakpoints, grid, variables, functions, layouts, mixins and utilities.
 Later dropped this in favor of Bootstrap for the sake of convience and time.
 5. Followed [this tutorial](https://www.youtube.com/watch?v=gdn9B0LCiI4&ab_channel=PixelRocket) to install Bootstrap with NPM instead of CDN: When I've used bootstrap before I used the CDN method.
-This is not as good because it does not allow you to strip and extraneous CSS (with purge CSS) as well as modifying custom variables/components.
+This is not as good because it does not allow you to strip extraneous CSS (with purge CSS) as well as modifying custom variables/components.
+6. [Bootstrap Masonry](https://getbootstrap.com/docs/5.0/examples/masonry/) layout: Initially I was wondering how to design the cards because some images are longer than others.
+Thought of scaling it down like the Hackaday website so that they are all square but I figured a pinterest like layout would look nicer :)

 ## Miscellaneous Questions
 1. The Live Sass Viewer seems much more convienent than gulp however it generates an extra css.map file and also did not work with the sass:math module.
 Is gulp better because I was also having trouble setting that up.
 I thought the most useful thing about gulp is that it has the ability to purge unused css classes from main.css such that the generated file is potentially not thousands of lines long.